Golden 1 Youth Savings Account review

 Cassidy Horton is a writer for Finder, specializing in banking and investments.
 She has a Bachelor of Science in Public Relations and a Master of Business Administration from Georgia Southern University.
 Cassidy enjoys educating people about financial services, exploring the Pacific Northwest and watching endless reruns of The Office.

 Golden 1 Youth Savings is a solid account option for kids under age 18.
 It has no monthly fees and a low $1 deposit, making it easy to get started today.
 But the APY is only 0.1% — a rate much lower than other accounts with similar perks.

 Take the Alliant Kids Savings Account, for example.
 A credit union also offers it, but kids can earn 0.55% APY on their total balance.

 So, if they keep $1,000 in their account, they’ll earn $7.5 a year in interest from Alliant, compared to $1 a year from Golden 1.
 As they save more money, the difference becomes even more significant.

 Our take?
 Go with Golden 1 if you’re already a member or live in the California area and want to support a local credit union.
 Otherwise, go with an account that earns more interest.
 That way your kid can actually watch their savings stack up.

 How do I open a Golden 1 Youth Savings Account?

 Open a Golden 1 Youth Savings Account in person at a local branch or online using these steps:

-- Visit the Golden 1 website, hover over the Checking & Savings tab and click Savings Accounts.
+- From Golden 1’s website, hover over the Checking & Savings tab and click Savings Accounts.

 - Scroll down until you see Youth Savings Account and click Apply Online.